bcornec/wod-set/README.md

 ![hpedevlogo2](https://github.com/Workshops-on-Demand/.github/assets/25387895/05d10b28-4447-4b94-8169-f79e617ccde7)

 Workshops-on-Demand
+The Workshops-on-Demand infrastructure is currently based on virtual machines.
+By default, it requires 3 different virtual machines.

 Here are a series of blogs published on the [HPE Developer Community Portal](https://developer.hpe.com/blog) describing the genesis of the project.
 It also covers the deloyment phase of the different components as well as the creation of content.